 Field work is an important part of the student experience.
 You’ll have opportunities to spend time in the field locally as well as internationally.

-Maya Archaeology and Ecology: Cultural Heritage Field Program (Spring 2020)
+Maya Archaeology and Ecology (Spring 2023)

 Travel dates: May 3-17, 2023

 The Maya Archaeology and Ecology field program offers a multidisciplinary approach to the study of rainforest ecology and Maya cultural heritage.
 The students then participate in a unique field program, which is integrated with the Yaxnohcah Archaeological Project, located in the Calakmul Biosphere, a protected area of pristine rainforest, Mexico.

 During your 14 days in the field you will conduct on-site field research with teams of investigators from Canada, Mexico and the US.
 This trip offers the unique opportunity to work with cutting edge technology as the researchers digitally record tangible archeological heritage and integrate remote sensing technologies with on-the-ground investigations of the rainforest ecosystem.

 Get UCalgary credit for two of: ARKY 347, ANTH 523, ANTH 400, ARKY 597, DEST 501, LAST 501